QSI International School of Dili

-QSI International School of Dili is a school located in Fatuhada, beside the Palm Spring estate in Dili, East Timor.
+QSI International School of Dili is an international school located in Fatuhada, beside the Palm Spring estate in Dili, East Timor.
 It is one of a chain of schools operated by Quality Schools International The school has 115 students representing 20+ countries.
 The school has American-curriculum based classes ranging from preschool to secondary levels.
 It offers students the opportunity to learn and do extracurricular activities.
 It was accredited by the Middle States Association of Colleges and Schools.